 Click on the Import button and open the XML file.

-From here on, the steps completely the same as described in the web query tutorial.
+From here on, the steps are entirely the same as described in the web query tutorial.

-In today’s article, we endeavored to show you the most important external data sources.
-It is clear that we can choose multiple formats for the data needed to be imported.
+In today’s article, we endeavored to show you the most critical external data sources.
+We can choose multiple formats for the data needed to be imported.
 Last but not least, we talked about the management of data connections.
 Excel is excellently capable of making charts, reports, and various data visualizations.
 We should leave the managing of large data to external data sources.